I Dont Know How but They Found Me

-I Dont Know How but They Found Me (stylized in all caps), often shortened to IDKHow (stylized as iDKHOW), is an American indie pop solo project based in Salt Lake City, Utah, fronted by singer-songwriter Dallon Weekes.
-It was originally formed as a duo in 2016 consisting of Weekes and drummer Ryan Seaman, a former member of Weekes' previous project The Brobecks, until the latter was fired in 2023.
+I Dont Know How but They Found Me, often shortened to IDKHow (stylized as iDKHOW), is an American indie pop solo project based in Salt Lake City, Utah, fronted by singer-songwriter Dallon Weekes.
+It was originally formed as a duo in 2014 consisting of Weekes and drummer Ryan Seaman, a former member of Weekes' previous project The Brobecks, until the latter was let go in 2023.

 Formed in secrecy, Weekes and Seaman denied the band's existence before promoting their debut EP 1981 Extended Play, released in 2018.
 The duo was described as "the hottest unsigned band in the world" on the cover of Rock Sound in March 2018, before signing with Fearless Records.
 The band released their debut studio album Razzmatazz in 2020, with their second album, Gloom Division, following four years later.

 History

-Formation and secrecy (2016–2017)
+Formation and secrecy (2014–2017)

 Prior to the formation of the band, Dallon Weekes and Ryan Seaman were longtime friends who had worked together in the past.
 Seaman joined Weekes' former band The Brobecks in 2008 and played drums for Weekes' solo projects, including the songs "Sickly Sweet Holidays" and "Please Don't Jump (It's Christmas)."

 Initially a solo act, Weekes had been writing and recording songs for several years while on the road with Panic! at the Disco.
 Seaman performed drums on these songs, which eventually became their debut EP 1981 Extended Play, and Weekes proposed that they present themselves as a duo.

 The "I Dont Know How but They Found Me" moniker and project idea has existed since 2009.
 Uniquely, the punctuation of the band name is intentionally incorrect, with no apostrophe in "don't" and no comma after "how."
 Weekes credited it to his time in Panic! at the Disco, stating that in the band, "punctuation was a big deal, so I just wanted to take the opposite approach and get rid of it all."
 The band's name was inspired by a quote from the movie Back to the Future.

 Weekes and Seaman began secretly performing in small venues from late 2016 to mid-2017.
 They debuted at Emo Nite Los Angeles's 2-year anniversary event on December 6, 2016.
 After the show, different sources wrote about a "new side project" by Weekes and Seaman and confirmed the band name.
 Even when confronted with photos and videos taken at the shows, Weekes and Seaman denied the project's existence for months.
 Weekes later stated that they did not want to exploit his and Seaman's name recognition and association with the well-known bands they played in.
 Seaman would depart his band Falling in Reverse in May 2017, followed by Weekes leaving Panic! at the Disco in December.